-Mulu managed to make it across the border with her family, using a jerry-can as a boat to cross the river to Sudan.
-They arrived at the camp with almost no possessions.
+Using a jerrycan as a boat to cross the river to Sudan, Mulu and her family arrived at Tunaydbah camp—along with 60,000 other refugees .
 “My baby girl didn’t even have clothes,” she explains.
-It was thanks to Mulu’s friend, living in Sudan, that she was able to get together some money and baby clothes.
+A friend living in Sudan was able to get together some money and baby clothes.

-Now living in Tunaydbah camp along with 60,000 other refugees that have made it over the border, Mulu always thinks about the rest of her family members.
-“Living without knowing the whereabouts of your family [makes you] live in constant worry,” says Mulu.
+Mulu constantly thinks about the rest of her family, now scattered.
+“Living without knowing the whereabouts of your family [makes you] live in constant worry,” she says.
 “I don’t know where my mother and sisters are.
 As for my brother, I heard about his death from the television.”

-As a result of chronic stress, Mulu’s health had started to deteriorate.
+As a result of chronic stress, Mulu’s health has deteriorated.
 “From the day the war broke out, I was constantly getting sick,” she explains.
-Through funds from the European Union, the IRC is running health centres at the border of Ethiopia and Sudan.
-There, Mulu was able to get treatment and is now feeling better.
+Mulu has been able to get treatment at an IRC-run health center at the border of Ethiopia and Sudan, which has helped.

-Having gone through these harrowing experiences, Mulu still holds on to hope for the sake of her children.
+Despite these harrowing experiences, Mulu holds on to hope.
 “Will this time pass?
-May we go back to our homeland from this desert?
-That is our hope,” she says, a solemn look on her face.
+May we go back to our homeland from this desert?” she asks, a solemn look on her face.
 “After all this loss, the hope that we may see our homeland again sustains me.”

 She wishes for peace to prevail, so her children can have a future.
-“I want [my children] to return to their homeland so that they get educated, and for the war to stop so that we can meet our family once again,” she says.
+“I want [my children] to return to their homeland so that they get educated, and for the war to stop so that we can meet our family once again.”

-“Life in my village was peaceful.
-I had a great hotel, and a huge house,” says 60-year old Berhan, reminiscing about her home.
+“My village was peaceful.
+I had a great hotel, and a huge house,” says 60-year-old Berhan, reminiscing about her life before the war.

-With the outbreak of violence, her hotel was looted and her property seized.
-Berhan tried unsuccessfully to get her last few possessions from her home, but instead was captured and put into prison for two months.
+With the coming of conflict, her hotel was looted and her property seized.
+When Berhan returned to gather a few last possessions, she was captured and put into prison for two months, separated from her family.

-Having nothing left except the pyjamas she was given at the prison, Berhan was determined to escape Ethiopia.
-“Even if I died on the way, it was better than being killed,” she explained, recounting her decision.
+Now with nothing to her name except the prison garb she was issued, and knowing that her life would always be in danger, Berhan resolved to escape Ethiopia the minute she was released from captivity.
+“Even if I died on the way, it was better than being killed,” she explains.

 Even if I died on the way, it was better than being killed.

-She was reunited with her daughter in Sudan, and received treatment for her legs from the IRC’s EU-funded health centre in Gedaref camp.
-But Berhan’s mind still races from all the violence she’s had to witness.
+Once in Sudan, Berhan was reunited with her daughter in Gedaref refugee camp, where she received treatment for her legs at the IRC’s health center.
 “I am relieved that we have somewhere to sleep at night,” she explains.
 “But we can’t sleep.
 Our minds can’t deal with the things we’ve experienced.
 Even if we try to forget them, we can’t get rid of the memories.”

-Despite this, she remains steadfast in her hope to return to Ethiopia and reunite with her two sons.
-“I have never seen anything like this in my lifetime,” she says, wistfully looking into the distance.
+Like Mulu, Berhan remains hopeful that she will return to Ethiopia and reunite with her two sons.
+“I have never seen anything like this in my lifetime,” she says wistfully, looking into the distance.
 “I worry about my children.”

-She dreams of peace being restored, so other families like hers can once again live like they used to.
+She dreams of peace, so other families like hers can once again live like they used to.
 “If we can’t achieve peace, we can’t do anything,” she says.

-Working for a private organisation in her hometown of Humera, she earned a decent monthly wage.
-But when violence erupted, the organisation’s properties were looted and Azmera was unable to access her bank, where all her money was.
+Azmera earned a decent wage working for a company in her hometown of Humera.
+But when violence erupted, the company’s offices were looted and Azmera couldn’t access her bank account.

-She and her family escaped by hiding in the wilderness surrounding Humera, expecting the violence to subside soon.
-But after returning to Humera, Azmera saw the casualties firsthand — young people who had been killed, thinking that they were finally out of harm’s way.
+She and her family hid in the wilderness surrounding Humera, hoping the violence would subside.
+But when they returned to town, Azmera saw the casualties firsthand—young people who felt they had no reason to flee had been slaughtered.
 “They were only civilians,” she said.
 “Peaceful young adults who were unarmed.”

 Our children had better lives before, when there was peace.

-After crossing into Sudan, Azmera had managed to put herself and her daughter out of immediate risk.
-But arriving at Tunaydbah camp, located in eastern Sudan, she ruminates over everything she left behind.
-“Our children had better lives before, when there was peace.
-My daughter used to go to preschool,” she says.
-She began to worry about the impact displacement and the journey had on her daughter.
+After crossing into Sudan, Azmera managed to put herself and her daughter out of immediate risk.
+Now living in Tunaydbah camp in eastern Sudan, she ruminates over all she left behind.
+“Our children had better lives before, when there was peace."

-Azmera has seen improvements in her daughter’s mental health since she started going to the EU-funded safe spaces.
+Azmera has seen improvements in her daughter’s mental health since she started bringing her to classes at the IRC-run safe space for chidlren.
 “When she comes home, all she does is talk about school,” she says, smiling at her daughter.
-“It has really helped to get the depression out of her mind.”
+“It has really helped to lift the depression.”

-Azmera’s hopes for her daughter’s future keep her strong despite her current circumstances.
-She wants Tigray to return to peace so her daughter can return to school one day.
-“I hope she becomes a career woman who helps the Tigrayan community,” she says, looking lovingly at her daughter.
+Azmera envisions Tigray peaceful again, the violence nothing but a bad memory.
+She imagines her daughter getting the education that will be her lifeline to a better life.
+“I hope she becomes a career woman who helps the Tigrayan community,” says Azmera, looking lovingly at her daughter.
 “Not only the Tigrayan community, but the world as whole.”